 They need very specific examples.
 Vision is too fleeting.

-If someone interrupts them, they may, unfortunately, want to go back to the very beginning and start with … the first detail 🙂 (remember the tendency to sequencing)
+If someone interrupts them, they may, unfortunately, want to go back to the very beginning and start with … the first detail 🙂 (remember the tendency to sequence)

 We can say about them that they look at the world through a magnifying glass